-ALTHOUGH IT MAY SEEM hard to believe during the process, one day those braces will come off!
-Orthodontic treatment doesn’t end after braces, however.
-To maintain that beautiful new smile you must wear a retainer as directed after braces are removed.
+Although it may seem hard to believe during the process, one day those braces will come off.
+It’s an exciting day, but orthodontic treatment doesn’t end after braces, however.
+To maintain your straight, shiny new smile you must wear a retainer as directed after your braces are removed.

 Retainers Come in Three Basic Types

-The Hawley Retainer: This is the most popular type of retainer and definitely the most durable.
+This is the most popular type of retainer and definitely the most durable.
 The Hawley retainer has an acrylic body with a metal wire that goes around the teeth.
-It is easily removed and can be adjusted if minor tooth movements are necessary.
+It is removable and can be adjusted if minor tooth movements are necessary.

-The Essix Retainer: Another type of removable retainer, the Essix looks more like an Invisalign tray than a traditional retainer.
+Another type of removable retainer, the Essix looks more like an Invisalign tray than a traditional retainer.
 It is made of thin, transparent plastic designed to fit precisely over your teeth.
-People love the Essix retainer because it is not as visible as the Hawley.
+People love the Essix retainer because it is not as visible as the Hawley and has no wires.

-The Fixed Retainer: This virtually invisible retainer consists of a small wire bonded to the tongue side of the lower and sometimes upper front teeth.
-Since permanent retainers cannot be removed on a regular basis, wearers of this type of retainer need to be consistent in their oral hygiene routine, brushing and flossing regularly.
+This virtually invisible retainer consists of a small wire bonded to the inside, or tongue side, of the lower and sometimes upper front teeth.
+Since permanent retainers cannot be removed on a regular basis, wearers of this type of retainer need to be consistent in their oral hygiene routine, brushing, and flossing regularly.

-Whatever retainer you choose, the most important thing you can do is wear them as directed by your orthodontist and clean them regularly!
+Whatever type of retainer you choose, the most important thing you can do is wear it as directed by your orthodontist and clean it regularly!